Photo: Sam_Catch (flickr)

 You’ve probably heard of the saying “starve a fever, feed a cold”.
 It’s an old saying that goes back hundreds of years to ancient medicine.
-The idea is that if you’re hot, you need to put less fuel into your body so you’ll cool off: starve a fever, and if you’re chilled or weak, you need to eat to stoke up your internal fires: feed a cold.
+The idea is that if you’re hot, you need to put less fuel into your body so you’ll cool off.
+However, if you’re chilled or weak, you need to eat to stoke up your internal fires — feed a cold.

-The starving/feeding part isn’t really a good idea.
+But the starving part isn’t really a good idea.
 When you’re sick, your appetite often decreases because food doesn’t taste as good and you’re tired.
 Fighting off a cold or flu demands energy.
-You’re best off eating light, healthful food — whole grains, protein, veggies–soup and, of course, drinking lots of water.
-A healthy diet everyday–rich in vitamin C and antioxidants–has been shown to help boost immunity, too.
+You’re best off eating light, healthful food — whole grains, veggies and lots of water.